Desbloqueie Recursos Exclusivos

 although he was from New Zealand, so it's possible.

-embora ele fosse da Nova Zelândia, então é possível que sim.
+embora ele fosse da Nova Zelândia, então é possível.

 (Laughter)